grace329/StudySpotz/README.md

 ## Description
-The app is aimed towards all University of Waterloo students looking for study spots on campus.
-It will be a great resource for students looking to explore new study spots whether it's for individual or group study.
-It is often difficult to know details about the spot without being there, so this app will provide the necessary information to the students.
-It is also difficult to visualize and locate what the spot looks like, so the description will contain photos as well as directions to the spot.
+StudySpotz is an app for all University of Waterloo students looking for study spots on campus, allowing students to find new study spots based on personal preferences.
+It's often difficult to know the details of a study spot, visualize it, or locate it without having gone there first, so our app provides all of that information in one place.

 ## Screenshots
 <img src="screenshots/s0.png" alt="Screenshot 0" width="150">